RedHatGov/fips-compliant-vault/README.md

     14:54:56,904 INFO  [org.jboss.security.fips.plugins.FIPSCompliantVault] (Controller Boot Thread) FIPS compliant password vault successfully initialized

-Status 2015-04-03
+Status 2015-08-06
 -----------------

-The vault is working and correctly masking/unmasking sensitive strings.
-This has been confirmed to work on fully patched RHEL 6.5 and 6.6 guest virtual machines.
+The vault is working and correctly masking/unmasking sensitive strings with EAP 6.3.
+This has been confirmed to work on fully patched RHEL 6.5 through 6.7 guest virtual machines and EAP 6.3.

+The software is failing to start on EAP 6.4 and further investigation is required as to why.

 The fips-vault.sh script that is used to populate entries into the vault could definitely be improved to be more user friendly and most importantly ask less often for the vault password.
 Pull requests are welcome!

 Troubleshooting
 ---------------